The ACT Entrepreneurship Hub acts as a start-up accelerator and provides:

 - A rigorous 5 week classroom based activity with two courses per week facilitated by a professor and delivered by experienced specialists.
 The initial stage is repeated twice a year (Spring and Fall)

-- A 12 month support and mentoring phase built around a customized roadmap to entrepreneurial success.
+- A 12 month mentoring phase built around a customized roadmap to entrepreneurial success.
 The formal training stage leads to 12 months of elective courses (online, self-taught and/or classroom based) in additional to mentoring.
-The process is based on a specific roadmap that each participant designs with the support of mentors, entrepreneurs in residence and project staff.
-Participants graduate after these 12 months and become the project’s alumni.
+The process is based on a specific roadmap that each participant designs with the support of mentors and project staff.
+The program’s graduates become the project’s alumni.

 The John & Mary Pappajohn Business Plan Awards

-The Annual John & Mary Pappajohn Business Plan contest awards the 5 best business plans among the ones submitted (annual application over 100).
-It is open to young people interested in starting up their own business in the city of Thessaloniki and its broader area.
-Winners of the contest are also provided with mentoring support to help them turn their ideas into real businesses.
-This support includes access to ACT’s resources and counseling from the Business School’s faculty and a network of business practitioners.
+The Annual John & Mary Pappajohn Business Plan competition is open to people interested in starting up their own business.
+The competition awards the top 5 business plans among the ones submitted (annual application over 100) provided they turn into real businesses.
+Winners are also provided with mentoring support.
+This support includes access to ACT’s resources and counseling from the Business School’s faculty and a network of businessemen.

-An important part of the evaluation process is also be the entrepreneurial skills of the participants, which will be evaluated during the presentations of their ideas that they will be required to deliver.
-The key features that are evaluated are the innovation, the viability and growth potential of the proposed idea.
-In parallel participants are judged based on their communication skills, their enthusiasm, their expertise in the sector of the proposed.
+The key features which are evaluated are the skills of the startup team, the innovation, the viability and potential growth of the proposed idea.
+Participants are judged based on their communication skills, their enthusiasm, and their expertise in the sector of the proposed project.